 - Factsheet HSV59 - Eligibility for the DVA Health Card All Conditions (Gold) or Totally & Permanently Incapacitated (Gold)

-The White Card - ‘Repatriation Health Card - For Specific Conditions’ gives access to a wide range of public and private health care services for the treatment, at the department’s expense, of your disabilities and conditions accepted as war or service related.
+The White Card - ‘DVA Health Card - Specific Conditions’ gives access to a wide range of public and private health care services for the treatment, at the department’s expense, of your disabilities and conditions accepted as war or service related.

 Veterans of the Australian Defence Force may also receive treatment for the following conditions whether service related or not: